steveschmitt/phaser3demo/README.md

 ## Getting Started for new users

-1. See the [INTRO.md](./INTRO.md) document for info about getting your tools and folders set up.
+1. If you are new to Node or Git, please see the [SETUP.md](./SETUP.md) document for info about getting your tools and folders set up.

 2. Open a command prompt in the **phaser3demo** directory.